OCahungo/databricks_apparel_streaming/ProjectPlan.md

 - **Task 14: Create `silver_customers_current` View**

-  - _Business logic:_ Current views provide the latest snapshot for analytics and reporting.
-Filtering for current records ensures up-to-date lookups.
+  - _Business logic:_ Filter SCD2 customer table for current records (no end date), providing the latest snapshot for analytics and lookups.
-  - _Tip:_ Run the pipeline after this step to validate current view logic and ensure only active records are

   - [ ] Read from `02_silver.silver_customers`.
         included.
   - [ ] Filter for records where the `__END_AT` column is `NULL`.